Wargames.MY 2024

 Step 1: Launching the Instance

-The challenge starts by launching an instance of the smart contract using the provided curl
+The challenge starts by launching an instance of the smart contract using the provided curl command:

 Command: